 OUR STORY Once upon a time…

-We’ve been around for a long time – half a decade in fact!
+We’ve been around for a long time – half a century in fact!
 During this time we have been working hard to develop into a modern charity that works in line with the current needs of the local communities.
 Our motto, ‘Improving Lives; Inspiring Change’ has been present since day 1.
 We’re really proud of our history, and how our story, which grew from one person’s dream, has now positively impacted the lives of multiple generations of children!